Did you find what you were looking for?

 A used feller buncher can be just as effective as a new one under the right circumstances.
 In fact, a well-kept used feller buncher can last up to 25,000 hours on average.
 Be sure to check the maintenance records and hours logged, and check the body for cracks, dents or welds that could indicate the feller buncher was overused.
 Any leaks in the hydraulics system or engine, and any loose connections in the boom or shear head must be fixed before use.

 Got a feller buncher to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your feller buncher and advertise it to thousands of buyers.

 Start selling today